Skip to main content

 The revised geriatrics rotation introduces Internal Medicine residents to geriatric patient care across the care continuum (outpatient geriatric primary and consultative care, a robust 5Ms-focused age-friendly inpatient geriatric consultative service, and post-acute and long-term care).
 The division offers two geriatrics continuing education series, a basic core geriatric competencies series for the Internal Medicine residents and Department of Medicine faculty, and a new, more advanced, interprofessional “current topics in geriatrics” series open to faculty with an interest in aging medicine and science across the Penn State Health and Penn State University communities.

-Penn State College of Medicine is fortunate to have access to the at the College of Medicine as an incredible resource and community of master educators for geriatrics faculty to participate in and grow as educators and leaders in education.
+Penn State College of Medicine is fortunate to have access to the Woodward Center for Excellence in Health Sciences Education at the College of Medicine as an incredible resource and community of master educators for geriatrics faculty to participate in and grow as educators and leaders in education.

 Research in Geriatric Medicine

-The Division of Geriatric Medicine at Penn State College of Medicine is engaged in a multi-year grant in partnership with the Pennsylvania Department of Health on the Long-Term Care Resiliency, Infrastructure Supports, and Empowerment (LTC-RISE) grant-funded initiative, which aims to help long-term care facilities weather and overcome the challenges posed by the COVID-19 pandemic.
-The work promotes high quality front line long-term care staff education, along with leadership training, infection control support and emergency management preparation.
-The RISE grant includes collaboration with the Tressa Nese and Helen Discevich Center for Geriatric Nursing Excellence and the Smeal College of Business at Penn State.
-Learn more about the Southcentral LTC-RISE team here.
+The Division of Geriatric Medicine is engaged in a multi-year grant in partnership with the Pennsylvania Department of Health on the Long-Term Care Resiliency, Infrastructure Supports, and Empowerment (LTC RISE) grant-funded initiative, which aims to help long-term care facilities weather and overcome the challenges posed by the COVID-19 pandemic.
+South Central LTC RISE provides Long Term Care communities, both staff and leadership, with access to free resources in areas of interest including:

 Through the Harry Albertman Endowment, the Division of Geriatric Medicine provides opportunities to apply competitively for funding to advance innovation in geriatric clinical care and to collaborate with clinician-researchers in other divisions who do research that is relevant to aging.